 Best Sauna Suit For Fighters

-Interestingly within the sauna suit research, one brand and model is often used.
-And that is the Kutting Weight Sauna Suit V3.
+Another option is the Kutting Weight Sauna Suit V3.
+Interestingly within the sauna suit research, this is the one brand and model often used.
 It is like a more comfortable, more flexible, and thinner wetsuit as it is made from elastic neoprene.

 It covers all of the main areas of the body that need to be covered with a sauna suit and leaves the forearms and lower legs uncovered which can make the heat much more bearable.
 The best thing about the Kutting Weight Sauna Suit is that if you wanted to do light grappling drills, you can.